shantanoo-desai/blog/content/posts/technology/containers-to-os.md

 The final result will be an `.img` as well as `.qcow2` image that can be tinkered with using QEMU.

-As a use you only need to execute a simple `make` command:
+As a user you only need to execute a simple `make` command:

 ```
 make ubuntu # or `make debian`